A journey of 1000 miles…

 If the above is interesting to you, read on.
 Otherwise, this is going to be a long bore for you…

 So, what is this “database extraction” program about?
 The goal is to generate a list of all SAP HANA SYSTEM PRIVILEGES that are currently assigned to the DB users.
 This should include all the privileges that are indirectly assigned, i.e. via roles.
 Since roles can “contain” other roles and privileges, finding all privileges for a given user turns out to be a complicated task.
-To make life easier, SAP HANA provides the EFFECTIVE_PRIVILEGES system view, that does the job for us.
+To make life easier, SAP HANA provides the EFFECTIVE_PRIVILEGES system view, which does the job for us.

 The tricky bit now is, that the EFFECTIVE_PRIVILEGES view requires a WHERE condition equality filter on USER_NAME.
 This is what it looks like when we forget to include the “equal predicate”.